Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 Read More From Wehavekids

 What are the different types of shape sorting toys?

-As mentioned previously, there are many varieties of shape sorting toys available.
+As mentioned previously, there are many varieties of these toys available.
 The shape of the container and pieces, the material, and the difficulty level are several variables to consider.
 Some sorters are made of wood, others of plastic.
-Some have only one plane containing holes for the shapes, while others are three dimensional.
+Some have only one plane containing holes for the shapes, while others are three-dimensional.
 Below are examples of several shape sorters ranging in difficulty from easiest to most complex.

 These typically have one plane for shape sorting, with more basic shapes.
 Some may be three-dimensional, with more than one plan for shape sorting.
 Some have a convenient handle for carrying.
 The container is easily opened for removing shapes.
 These types are easier for a younger baby to handle and manipulate.

-These shape sorters are typically constructed as a plush carrying case with slots for plush pieces to fit through.
+These versions are typically constructed as a plush carrying case with slots for plush pieces to fit through.
 One plane only is used for sorting.
 Textured material offer additional tactile and sensory development for younger babies, and the shapes are conventional.
 It is not as challenging for an older toddler or preschooler.
-With this type of shape sorter, some shapes may be easily manipulated to fit in to the incorrect slot.
+With this type of shape sorter, some shapes may be easily manipulated to fit into the incorrect slot.